 If you have a wall or partner, this will be helpful to get multiple reps in a row without resetting your feet.
 Try to maintain balance and core stability as you slam the medicine ball.

 One of my favorite overhead slamming variations, the single-leg overhead med ball stomp is sport-specific for pitchers.

-Take a med ball and have a very similar approach that you would have in your delivery on the mound.
-The idea is to open the hips, rotate with the med ball overhead, brace hard on that front leg, and drive the med ball into the ground as hard as you can.
+Take a medicine ball and have a very similar approach that you would have in your delivery on the mound.
+The idea is to open the hips, rotate with the medicine ball overhead, brace hard on that front leg, and drive the med ball into the ground as hard as you can.

 This is a great sport-specific movement for pitchers to train.
 I like doing these movements early in the lifting session when the body is fresh.
 The idea is to be explosive so take pride in breaking some med balls here!

-Rotational Side Tosses are one of my favorite movements for pitchers.
-This is as specific as you can get to the rotary power needed on the mound and therefore very important.
+Rotational Side Tosses are one of my favorite medicine ball drills for pitchers.
+This is as specific as you can get to the rotational power needed on the mound and therefore very important.